jlento/presentations/_slides/Numlab2024/Intro_slide.md

 ## Batch system and batch job scripts

 Here we improvise, and look at the scripts you use in NumLab course!

+- What is a process and what is a thread?

 --